AdrianDucao/pseudo-git/README.md

 - [ ] need to display a comprehensive history of every -save just like in the real git where you can view the previous commits and the changes done with the file.

 ### commands
-* pseudo.py -save /filename	: much like commit -a
+* ./pseudo.py -action save	: much like commit -a
-* pseudo.py -edit /filename	: much like when editing a file
+* ./pseudo.py -action edit	: much like when editing a file
-* pseudo.py -history		: much like viewing commit history
+* ./pseudo.py -action history	: much like viewing commit history